cdanielsen/blog/content/blog/testing-stream-code/index.md

 }
 ```

 What would a good set of tests for this function look like and how would we write them?
-My mental model when I write unit tests is to think about the question "What is this function's job?"
+My general mental model when I write unit tests for a function is to think about the question "What is this function's job?"
 In this case, I'd say this function has two high level responsibilities/behaviors to verify:

  - Signal if the incoming data is streamed correctly
  - Error gracefully if not